 Ultrasounds are noninvasive and safe.
 You can get right back to your regular activities as soon as your appointment ends.

-If you need an ultrasound to diagnose a reproductive health problem, call Perinatal Diagnostic Center today.
+If you need an ultrasound to diagnose a reproductive health problem, call Perinatal Diagnostic Center and Ultrasound today.